Carpentries @ Oklahoma State University: Workshop Information

 Information about Data and Software Carpentries workshops and the Carpentries community

-The Carpentry organization is global and lessons are developed and maintained by volunteers.
+The Carpentries organization is global and lessons are developed and maintained by volunteers.
 Complete lessons are available for download at the Software or Data Carpentry websites.
-Workshop modules most frequently taught at the OSU Carpentry workshops are shown below.
+Workshop modules most frequently taught at the OSU Carpentries workshops are shown below.

 - The Unix Shell